opulencephp/Opulence/application/rdev/views/README.md

 ```

 ## Caching
 To improve the speed of template rendering, templates are cached using a class that implements `RDev\Views\Templates\ICache` (`RDev\Views\Templates\Cache` comes built-in to RDev).
 You can specify how long a template should live in cache using `setLifetime()`.
 If you do not want templates to live in cache at all, you can specify a non-positive lifetime.
+If you'd like to create your own cache engine for templates, just implement `ICache` and pass it into your `Template` class.

 ## Cross-Site Scripting
 Tags are automatically sanitized to prevent cross-site scripting (XSS) when using the "{{" and "}}" tags.
 To display unescaped data, simply use "{{!MY_UNESCAPED_TAG_NAME_HERE!}}".